-BTI 106 Pipelaying Part I 2 Credits
+BTL106 Pipelaying Part I 2 Credits

 Prerequisite: Must be admitted to an approved apprenticeship program Covers gravity flow pipe systems, the math used during layout and installation, and the tools, PPE, and equipment to perform the work.
-Trench and excavation safety practices will be reviewed and practiced during handson exercises.
+Trench on exercises.

-BTL107 Pipelaying Part 2 2 Credits Prerequisite: Must be admitted to an approved apprenticeship program
+BTL107 Pipelaying Part 2 2 Credits

-Course covers polyethylene pipe fusion, utility locating programs, tapping, pressure pipe techniques and the tools, PPE, and equipment to perform the work.
+Prerequisite: Must be admitted to an approved apprenticeship program Course covers polyethylene pipe fusion, utility locating programs, tapping, pressure pipe techniques and the tools, PPE, and equipment to perform the work.
 Safety practices will be reviewed and practiced during hands-on exercises.